 Solar Event - Questions and Answers

-Q: Why is the material in the Solar Player only in the English, Spanish or Amharic Language?
+Q: Why is the material in the Solar Player only in the English, Spanish, Amharic, Portuguese or Creole language?

 ANS: In Phase One the solar players were sent to three English speaking nations in Africa.
 For Phase Two most of the players were in English, with those going to Ethiopia in Amharic.
 Phase Three is sending solar players with the Bible and courses in Spanish.
-Currently, translation is being conducted in Telegu (India), Portuguese, French, Chinese and other world languages.
-Later Phases will include other languages as translations are completed.
-Arabic, French, Creole, Telagu and Mandarin are all in various stages of development at the moment.
+In 2019 and 2020, solar players are being delivered in Portuguese and Creole.
+Currently, translation is being conducted in Telegu (India), French, Chinese and other world languages.

-Q: Surely there are non-English speakers even in the English speaking African nations.
-How will villagers who speak only their tribal dialects benefit from the Solar Player teaching?
+Q: Surely there are non-English, non-Spanish, non-Portuguese speakers even in the English, Spanish or Portuguese-speaking nations.
+How will villagers who speak only their tribal dialects benefit from the solar player teaching?

-ANS: The solar players will be distributed to qualified leaders who speak English.
-However, the solar player has a pause/play button which will allow a preacher or teaching using the device to play a phrase in English, push the pause button and then translate that phrase into another language, when that is necessary in certain areas.
+ANS: The solar players will be distributed to qualified leaders who speak the official language of the country.
+However, the solar player has a pause/play button which will allow a preacher or teaching using the device to play a phrase, push the pause button and then translate that phrase into another language, when that is necessary in certain areas.

 Q: Why is $500 the per-unit cost of this project, when the technology is much less expensive?

 It takes a major fund raising effort to get enough resources to provide thousands of solar players to a country or countries.
 Part of the $500 is for what it costs to raise that kind of funding since it is a nation-wide fund raising effort.
-It takes funds to raise funds especially at that level.
 This concept is part of the total concept of the cost as opposed to just the piece of hardware.

 Q: May we buy a solar player for our congregation?